orcutt989/techchallenge/README.md

 Use this script with your favorite configuration management platform, as a `Vagrant` provisioning script, or run it on an already standing server.
 See [Arguments](#Arguments) for additional options.

 * Vagrant
     1. Drop the script into your Vagrant folder and make sure ` config.vm.provision :shell, path: "centos/centos-jenkins-provision.sh"` is set.
-Otherwise you can copy the contents into your exisitng provisioning script.
+Otherwise you can copy the contents into your existing provisioning script.
 * Existing system
     1. Copy the script to your system.
     2. Give execution permission with `chmod a+x centos-jenkins-provision.sh`